-The Simplified Chinese (China) translation uses the expression 锦囊 jǐnnáng means 'brocade bag'.
+The Simplified Chinese (China) translation uses the expression 锦囊 jǐnnáng meaning 'brocade bag' (錦囊 in Traditional form).
 The expression 锦囊妙计 jǐnnáng miàojì (literally 'brocade bag of excellent plans') means 'wise counsel' or 'instructions for dealing with an emergency'.
 It derives from an episode in the Romance of the Three Kingdoms, an ancient tale of military wiles and exploits set in the 3rd century AD.

 In the story, the king of Wu invited Liu Bei, ruler of the kingdom of Shu Han, to come and marry his young sister.
 The king's plan was to quietly take Liu Bei hostage.
 However, Liu Bei's strategist, the legendary Zhuge Liang, smelt a trap and gave a set of instructions in a brocade bag to the general accompanying Liu Bei.
 Each time a problem came up Zhuge Liang had foreseen it and provided a suitable strategy.